-My name is Becky Evans, and I am proud to be our candidate for Georgia House District 83 in the May 2018 Democratic Primary.
+My name is Becky Evans, and I am excited, humbled, and honored to be the Representative Elect for Georgia House District 83, to be sworn into office in January 2019.

 My husband David and I have raised our three adult children here, all of whom attended Druid Hills High School, and we love our community.
 As a 25-year resident of DeKalb County, I have dedicated my life to leading through service as a nonprofit founder, political aide, volunteer, advocate, and mother.
 I want to take my passion for service and leadership to represent us at the Capitol.